GAD-cell/gad-cell.github.io/src/content/blog/muon.md

 # Behavorial insights: Understanding Muon Compared to Other Stochastic Optimizers

 Gaining an intuition for what **Muon** brings compared to other stochastic optimizers, such as **Adam**, can be challenging.
-This section aims to provide some behavorial insights by visualizing how Muon behaves differently and what makes it a more exploratory optimizer.
+This section aims to provide some behavorial insights by visualizing how Muon behaves differently and what makes it a more exploratory and robust optimizer.
 The code used for this part is available on GitHub: [Understanding Muon](https://github.com/GAD-cell/explainable-muon).

 ---